sourcesoft/ssql/README.md

 [Examples](https://github.com/sourcesoft/ssql/tree/main/_examples)

-### Goal
+### Goal & Features

 - No unnecessary extra abstraction, should be compatible with standard `database/sql`
 - Opt-in for features that make common complex query patterns simple
 - Be opinionated and enforce some usage patterns best practices
 - Minimum use of `reflect`
 - Some common utilities for everyday usage like `sqlx` scan while still being compatible with standard `sql` lib

-### Features

-- Super simple, only a few query patterns are supported
-- Extra utils to scan rows
-- GraphQL cursor pagination
+- GraphQL (+Relay Connection) cursor pagination
-- Utils for that are Relay spec compatible with Relay connections (first, last, before, after, totalCount, cursor, ...)
-- Limit and offset pagination
+- Limit and offset pagination built in and enforced

 ### Limitations